 Picture of an Aerial on a Pole

-The reflector or wings on the aerial has two jobs
+The reflectors or wings on the aerial has two jobs.

 Picture of the reflectors on the back of an aerial